bertbaron/paad/README.md

 #### Using constraints

-The easiest way to reduce the size of the tree is by trying to see if one of the provided constraints is suitable for the problem.
+The easiest way to (further) reduce the size of the tree is by trying to see if one of the provided constraints is suitable for the problem.

 ##### no-return-constraint